polifonia-project/registry_app/README.md

  * access your web browser at [http://localhost:8080](http://localhost:8080)
  * follow the instructions for [customization](#customize)

+See section [Setup](#setup) for detail on how to change default ports.

 ## Customize

 ### Setup

 When running the application for the first time, a web page is shown to setup basic configuration.
-The setup web page is also available in the Member area (the backend) of the application.
+The setup web page is also available from the Member area (the backend) of the application.

 Changes to the config file have immediate effect (no need to restart the application).
 The config file (`conf.py`) is in the root folder of the application, and can be directly modified.